Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 Some steps need to be taken in sequence.
 For instance, logic dictates that you cannot query anything or look for co-occurrences if your data has not yet been coded.
 But other than that there are no strict rules.

-Data-level activities include Exploring Data in the main manual using word clouds and word lists, segmenting the data that you have assigned to a project into quotations in the main manual, adding comments to respective passages note-making/annotating in the main manual, linking data segments to each other called hyperlinking in the main manual in ATLAS.ti, and coding data segments and memos to facilitate their later retrieval.
+Data-level activities include Exploring Data using word clouds and word lists, segmenting the data that you have assigned to a project into quotations, adding comments to respective passages note-making/annotating, linking data segments to each other called hyperlinking in ATLAS.ti, and coding data segments and memos to facilitate their later retrieval.
 The act of comparing noteworthy segments leads to a creative conceptualization phase that involves higher-level interpretive work and theory-building.

 Within ATLAS.ti, initial ideas often find expression through their assignment to a code or memo, to which similar ideas or text selections also become assigned.
 ATLAS.ti provides the researcher with a highly effective means for quickly retrieving all data selections and notes relevant to one idea.